-In Paris, more and more Japanese restaurants are embracing this format, offering an alternative to sushi and classic ramens.
-Whether you're in the Marais, the 9th district, or near the Opera, these spots are perfect for a delightful dinner.
+In Paris, more and more Japanese restaurants are embracing this format, offering an alternative to classic sushi and ramen.
+Whether in the Marais, the 9th arrondissement, or near the Opéra, these spots are perfect for a delightful dinner.
 Here’s our selection of the best izakayas in Paris.

 Espace Gohan

-At Espace Gohan, the experience changes throughout the day.
-At lunchtime, Chef Utaco Okuno presents tranquil bento boxes: miso fish, simmered vegetables, fluffy rice, and steaming miso soup.
-In the afternoon, it transforms into a Japanese tea salon, featuring matcha lattes, dorayakis, chiffon cakes, and black sesame mochis to enjoy between these manga pages.
-When evening comes, the izakaya comes alive under the guidance of Satoko Onaru: lime edamame, an innovative potato salad, scallops with tosazu jelly, or crispy karaage.
+At Espace Gohan, the experience changes with the time of day.
+At lunch, Chef Utaco Okuno serves up **delightful bento boxes: miso fish, simmered vegetables, fluffy rice**, and steaming miso soup.
+In the afternoon, the place transforms into a Japanese tea room, offering **matcha lattes, dorayakis, chiffon cakes**, and black sesame mochis to enjoy between manga pages.
+When evening arrives, the izakaya comes alive under the guidance of Satoko Onaru: **lime edamame, a revamped potato salad**, scallops with tosazu jelly, or crispy karaage.
 Every bite is a little poem and a zen experience.

 Voir cette publication sur Instagram